kalessil/phpinspectionsea/docs/performance.md

 > Note: you might want to check benchmarks first - [one](https://gist.github.com/Ocramius/8399625), [two](https://github.com/kalessil/phpinspectionsea/issues/138#issuecomment-279457133)

-Synopsys: merging arrays in a loop causes high CPU usage and takes pretty much time for execution.
+Synopsis: merging arrays in a loop is slow and causes high CPU usage.

 Let's start with an example demonstrating the case:
 ```php